Langley City accessibility plan

 For each area, we will outline the City’s existing efforts and identify areas for improvement.

-The plan will be developed by working closely with the City of Langley’s Accessibility Advisory Committee (AAC), City staff, and community members.
-The plan will aim to provide actionable outcomes through a multi-year roadmap with measurable indicators and accountability standards tied to the AAC’s review cycle, and will reflect Langley-specific considerations, such as demographic shifts and local accessibility challenges.
+The plan has been developed by working closely with the Langley City’s Accessibility Advisory Committee (AAC), City staff, and residents with disabilities and their caregivers.
+The plan will aim to provide actionable outcomes through a ten-year roadmap with measurable indicators and accountability standards tied to the AAC’s review cycle, and will reflect Langley-specific considerations, such as demographic shifts and local accessibility challenges.

 Next